In This Article

 Disclaimer: Nothing on this website should be misinterpreted as medical information.
-While we reference official psychological literature, everything in this article is for information purposes only.
-Codependency is a mental health condition that may require help from a licensed therapist or mental health professional.
-For a good resource for therapists, you can check out Mental Health America’s helpful list or the National Register of Health Service Psychologists.
+While we reference psychological literature, everything in this article is for information purposes only.
+If codependent patterns are significantly affecting your life, it may help to work with a licensed therapist or mental health professional.
+For one good starting point, see Mental Health America’s list of resources or the National Register of Health Service Psychologists.

 Are You Codependent?
 (Codependency Quiz)

-If you’re wondering whether you may be engaging in codependent tendencies, this quiz can help you understand how these dynamics show up in your relationships.
-Please keep in mind that the results of this quiz should not be interpreted as a diagnosis or implication of any medical disorder, such as codependent personality disorder.
-This information is purely for self-awareness and learning purposes.
+If you’re wondering whether codependent tendencies show up for you, this quiz can help you see how these dynamics play out in your relationships.
+Keep in mind that the results are for self-awareness only and should not be treated as a diagnosis of any kind.

 a.
 Yes.
 If someone else is upset, I am upset.